syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/KPI.md

 ---
 layout: post
-title: KPI in UWP Pivot Grid control | Syncfusion
+title: KPI in UWP Pivot Grid | Syncfusion®
-description: Learn here all about KPI support in Syncfusion UWP Pivot Grid (SfPivotGrid) control and more.
+description: KPI in Syncfusion® UWP Pivot Grid control displays business metrics like goal, status, trend, and value to evaluate performance using OLAP data.
 platform: UWP
 control: SfPivotGrid
 documentation: ug
 ---

-# KPI in UWP Pivot Grid (SfPivotGrid)
+# KPI in UWP Pivot Grid

 KPI (Key Performance Indicator) is a collection of calculations that are associated with a measure group in a cube and are used to evaluate business success.
 Typically, these calculations are a combination of multi-dimensional expressions (MDX) or calculated members.
 KPIs also have additional metadata that provides information about how the applications should display the results of KPIs calculations.